JurgenHonest/Palindrome-Checker/README.md

 A palindrome checker is a tool or algorithm designed to determine whether a given word, phrase, or sequence reads the same forward and backward, ignoring spaces, punctuation, and capitalization.
 For example, "madam" and "racecar" are palindromes because they appear the same when reversed.

-## Html Element that are being frequently used:
+## Html Elements that are being frequently used:
 ### div element:-
 A block-level container used to group other HTML elements together.
 It has no semantic meaning by default, but is often used for layout purposes or to apply styles to a section of content.